 How to Claim the Marriage Allowance Tax Rebate If You’re Employed

-If you are employed by someone, then you can apply online for marriage allowance on the .GOV website.
-Alternatively, you can apply by phone HMRC on 0300 200 3300 for help.
-Your employer will be notified by HMRC to change your partners’ tax code to reflect the transfer of personal allowance.
+If you are employed by someone and receive a payslip, then you can apply online for marriage tax allowance on the .GOV website.
+Alternatively, you can apply by phone HMRC on 0300 200 3300 for help or fill in an R40 form which you can post back to them.

-It can take up to a couple of months to take effect, so don’t delay in getting the process underway.
+It can take up to a couple of months to take effect, so don’t delay in getting the process underway that way you can benefit from the tax rebate sooner rather than later.

-If you are self-employed you’ll need to apply for marriage allowance when you fill in your tax return.
+If you are self-employed you’ll need to apply for the marriage tax allowance when you fill in your tax return.
 You will need to add details of your partner, including their national insurance number.

-If your partner is employed then an adjustment will be made to their tax code by their employer.
-If both you and your partner are self-employed, then the recipient will see a reduction in their tax bill when they file their tax return.
+If your partner is employed, their employer will change their tax code so they receive the allowance.
+But if your partner is self-employed, then they will see a reduction in their tax bill when they file their tax return.

 Once you have applied for the allowance, it will be transferred every tax year moving forward, so you’ll need to make sure you cancel it if your circumstances change.
 Again you can do that online or by calling HMRC.